anibalgomezprojects/balerocms-enterprise/docs/README.md

 It will be downloaded in resources folder **/static/bower_components**.

-## Template Engine

-Balero CMS use ThymeLeaf as template engine, and extends it with AngularJS.

 ## Security Bugs / Reports

 Tested with Mantra WebBrowser.
 If you found a bug.
 Please, notify us.